KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/homework/troubleshooting-bonus.md

 ### Troubleshooting Bonus
 This exercise only requires one addition.
 Can you figure out what it is?

-1. Open a new file in Atom and save it in your `CodingAndCocktails/session1/html` folder as *troubleshooting2.html*
+1. Open a new file in VS Code and save it in your `CodingAndCocktails/session1/html` folder as *troubleshooting2.html*

 2. Paste the following code into the file
 ```html